 MAKE AHEAD

-• Brine pork: the pork can be brined, rinsed and patted dry and stored in an airtight container 24 hours before cooking.
-You’ll still want the pork to rest at room temperature for 30 minutes before cooking.
+These brown sugar pork chops are easy to make, but you are welcome to do all of the prep beforehand:- Brine pork:ย the pork can be brined, rinsed and patted dry and stored in an airtight container 24 hours before cooking.ย Youโll still want the pork to rest at room temperature for 30 minutes before cooking.

 Did You Make This Recipe?